vetal-e/documentation/_build/markdown/markdown/backend/architecture/framework/index.md

 [How to Add an Extension to the OroPlatform Extensions Store](../../extension/add-extension.md#dev-cookbook-framework-how-to-add-extension-to-marketplace) article for the details on how to do this.

+#### NOTE
+Business Tip

+Are you looking for <a href="https://oroinc.com/b2b-ecommerce/blog/digital-transformation-in-manufacturing/" target="_blank">digital transformation examples in manufacturing</a>?
+Discover business cases and digitization success stories in our article.

 ## Related Cookbook Articles

 * [Create Custom Oro Application](../custom-application.md#dev-cookbook-create-custom-oro-application)